ETAP 623 Fall 2021 Design Project Agenda

 - Here's a useful resource recommended by an ETAP 623 member: http://www.aafp.org/dam/AAFP/documents/cme/faculty_development/LearningObjectivesGuidelines.pdf

 - Based on the target learning objectives you've identified last week, conduct a task analysis to identify prerequisites (enabling and supportive objectives) for each of the target objectives.

 - Sequence the learning objectives and their prerequisites (enabling and supportive objectives), organize corresponding content into small units.
 Represent the structure of your whole course using an instructional curriculum map, update your portfolio wiki-page to report the above work.
 Use headings such as Task Analysis and or Instructional Map.
+Using "Upload File" to upload your map as a pdf file with a unique filename.
 (I understand that many of you still need some time to read more and think more about your topics, so the map may be modified.)